Jagr lifts Panthers past Blue Jackets, 4-3 (Jan 14, 2017) | FOX Sports

 Jagr lifts Panthers past Blue Jackets, 4-3 (Jan 14, 2017)

 SUNRISE, Fla.
+(AP) The Florida Panthers again got the better of the NHL’s best team.

-(AP) Jaromir Jagr scored early in the third period, helping lead the Florida Panthers past the Columbus Blue Jackets 4-3 on Saturday night.
+Jaromir Jagr scored early in the third period, helping lead the Panthers past the Columbus Blue Jackets 4-3 on Saturday night.

+With the Panthers leading 3-2, Jagr slid in a loose puck behind Joonas Korpisalo for his eighth goal of the season 1:27 into the third.

+The play was started on a rush from Vincent Trocheck, who put a shot on goal and watched Jared McCann first take a swing at it before Jagr netted the eventual winner.

 Boone Jenner scored his eighth of the season for Columbus at 6:17 to cut the deficit to 4-3, but the Blue Jackets couldn’t tie it.